SNIPPIK/UnTitles/README.md

 - Does not require any opus encoders/decoders, has its own opus encoder by parsing method!
 - Adaptive system for sending audio packets, its own `Jitter Buffer`!
 - Requires **FFmpeg**, it is responsible for audio and filters!
+- Supported: Autoplay, Repeat, Shuffle, Replay and more functions
 - Works even with strong **event loop lag**!
 #### 🎵 Audio
 - It is possible to reuse audio without conversion if it is less than 8 minutes long